Leopard-2019/Comparing-Classifiers/README.md

 </p>

 <h3>Ordinal Features</h3>
-None of the independent variables were considered to be treated as a ordinal feature, not even poutcome, since there were a bunch of 'unknown' and 'other' items listed, beside 'failure' and 'success'.
+None of the independent variables were considered to be treated as a ordinal feature, not even "poutcome", since there were a bunch of 'unknown' and 'other' items listed, beside 'failure' and 'success'.

 </br>
 </br>